-In December 2016, the Company was notified by the FTB of its intention to examine the Company's claims for refund made in connection with amended consolidated income tax returns that the Company had filed for the fiscal years ended March 30, 2014, March 31, 2013, April 1, 2012 and April 3, 2011.
-On July 31, 2019, the FTB notified the Company that it would take no further action with regard to the fiscal years ended March 31, 2013, April 1, 2012 and April 3, 2011.
-Also, on January 7, 2020 and January 10, 2021, the Company's California consolidated income tax returns for the fiscal years ended March 29, 2015 and April 3, 2016, respectively, became closed to examination or other adjustment.
-Accordingly, the Company reversed the reserves for unrecognized tax liabilities that it had previously recorded for these fiscal years, which resulted in the recognition of discrete income tax benefits of \$233,000 and \$444,000 during the fiscal years ended March 28, 2021 and March 29, 2020, respectively, in the accompanying consolidated statements of income.
-The Company also reversed the interest expense and penalties that it had accrued in respect of the unrecognized tax liabilities for these fiscal years, which resulted in the recognition of a credit to interest expense of \$108,000 and \$163,000 during the fiscal years ended March 28, 2021 and March 29, 2020, respectively.
+In December 2016, the Company was notified by the FTB of its intention to examine the Company's claims for refund made in connection with amended consolidated income tax returns that the Company had filed.
+On January 10, 2021, the Company's California consolidated income tax returns for the fiscal year ended April 3, 2016 became closed to examination or other adjustment.
+Accordingly, the Company reversed the reserve for an unrecognized tax liability that it had previously recorded for that fiscal year, which resulted in the recognition of a discrete income tax benefit of \$233,000 during the fiscal year ended March 28, 2021 in the accompanying consolidated statements of income.
+The Company also reversed the interest expense and penalties that it had accrued in respect of the unrecognized tax liabilities for these fiscal years, which resulted in the recognition of a credit to interest expense of \$108,000 during the fiscal year ended March 28, 2021.

-On March 3, 2021, the Company and the FTB entered into the Settlement Agreement to settle the Company's claim for refund made in connection with the amended consolidated income tax return that the Company filed for the fiscal year ended March 30, 2014.
-Under the terms of the Settlement Agreement, the FTB will make a payment to the Company in the amount of 30% of the amount of the claim for refund of \$448,000, or \$134,000, plus interest of approximately \$7,000.
+On March 3, 2021, the Company and the FTB entered into a Settlement Agreement regarding the Company's claim for refund made in connection with the amended consolidated income tax return that the Company filed for the fiscal year ended March 30, 2014.
+Under the terms of the Settlement Agreement, the FTB made a payment to the Company in the amount of 30% of the amount of the claim for refund of \$448,000, or \$134,000, plus interest of approximately \$7,000.
 Other than the recognition of the interest portion of the settlement as interest income, the resolution of this claim for refund had no effect on the Company's consolidated statements of income for the fiscal year ended March 28, 2021.